 The more I understand how vast and infinite the One True God is, the more I am surprised over His great desire to be so intimate with me.
 He knows and loves me so deeply that even when I get in a panic over something as minor as a bad hair day, He knows about it and cares.
 (Matthew 10:29-31; Luke 12:6-7; 1 John 3:1a).
 Why would anyone not want to get to know this God?

 The beginning of our world

-In Genesis 1, God created everything that humans would need to live happily forever.
+In Genesis chapter one, God created everything that humans would need to live happily forever.
 He created all things thinking of what we needed and even wanted.
 Did you notice how God describes creation as good, then after people are created it is very good?

 How does knowing God is your Creator influence your life?

-Genesis 2 explains in detail day six of creation, and gives the first command that had a consequence.
-Quickly read Genesis 2:1-10, 15-25.
+Genesis chapter two explains in detail day six of creation, and gives the first command that had a consequence.
+Read Genesis 2:1-10, 15-25.

-Write any insights you have from Genesis 2.
+Write any insights you have from Genesis chapter two.

-What was God's only command to Adam and Eve that they had to obey, or there would be an awful consequence?
+What was God's only command (Genesis 2:16-17) to Adam and Eve that they had to obey, or there would be an awful consequence?
 What was the consequence if not obeyed?

 Why do you think Adam and Eve decided to disobey God?